Clustered Federated Learning based on Nonconvex Pairwise Fusion: Performance evaluation

+Fig. \ref{fig:mnist} shows the training loss, training accuracy and testing accuracy results of all methods on MNIST and FMNIST under some fine-tuned parameters.
+FPFC also achieves a comparable high test accuracy with only a small communication cost.
+Despite IFCA demonstrating favorable results on the FMNIST dataset, as shown in Fig. \ref{fig:mnist_cost}, it comes at the expense of the highest communication costs.
+We also consider different cluster structures, the effect of regularization parameter $ \lambda $, and the tolerance to heterogenous training, see more results in Appendix \ref{app:E}.

-\subsection{Regularization Parameter Tuning}
+\subsection{Regularization parameter tuning}

 To compare different strategies for regularization parameter tuning, we conduct diverse experiments.
-The communication rounds for separate tuning and warmup strategies are the same.
-The four subgraphs in the first row of Figure \ref{fig:warmup_sepetate} show the process of parameter tuning via warmup.
-Take the synthetic dataset as an example, note that both the two strategies tune $ \lambda $ from $ \{0, 0.5, 1, 1.5, 2, 2.5, 3, 3.5\} $.
-We start from $ \lambda = 0 $, and run algorithm \ref{alg:1} until the change of accuracy on validation set is smaller than a certain tolerance, such as $ 10e-4 $.
-Then, we increase $ \lambda $ to 0.5 and continue training based on the previous latest model, and so on.
-During this process, we always retain the best model.
-When $ \lambda $ increases to $ 3.5 $, the validation accuracy starts to decrease, meaning $ \lambda = 3.5 $ is too large.
-After the warmup phase, we go back to train the best model obtained by $ \lambda = 3 $, which achieves the highest accuracy on the validation set, until the algorithm converges.
-The bar charts display the running time(in seconds) of the two strategies on each $ \lambda $ during the tuning process.
-Tuning parameters via warmup is more efficient.
+The four subgraphs in the first row of Fig. \ref{fig:warmup_sepetate} show the process of parameter tuning via warmup.
+Taking the synthetic dataset as an example, we tune $ \lambda $ from $ \{0, 0.5, 1, 1.5, 2, 2.5, 3, 3.5\} $.
+Initially, we set $ \lambda = 0 $ and run Algorithm \ref{alg:1} until the change in accuracy on the validation set becomes smaller than a predefined tolerance threshold, e.g., $ 10^{-4} $.
+Afterward, we use the model obtained with $\lambda = 0$ as the initial model for $\lambda = 0.5$.
+We then run FPFC with $ \lambda = 0.5 $ until it converges (i.e., the change in the validation accuracy is below a specified threshold).
+As observed from the results, the final validation accuracy achieved with $ \lambda = 0.5 $ is higher than that obtained with the previous $ \lambda = 0 $.
+Thus, we retain the model obtained with $ \lambda = 0.5 $ as the initial model for subsequent $ \lambda = 1 $.
+Then, we start to train FPFC with $ \lambda = 1 $ based on the initial model and repeat this process.
+As shown in the first subgraph in the first row of Fig. \ref{fig:warmup_sepetate}, once $ \lambda $ increases to $ 3.5 $, the validation accuracy begins to decline, indicating that $ \lambda = 3.5 $ is too large for training.
+Therefore, we stop increasing $ \lambda $ and revert to training FPFC using the model obtained with $ \lambda = 3 $ as the initial model until the algorithm converges.
+The bar charts display the running time(in seconds) of the two strategies for each $ \lambda $ during the parameter tuning process on various datasets.
+Notably, both strategies tune $ \lambda $ within the same range.
+The bar charts demonstrate that the warmup strategy which initializes the model with the latest model parameters as $ \lambda $ increases indeed speeds up convergence and saves computing time.